Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ### STEP 2 : QC of the raw reads
 FastQc to check the quality of raw reads

-Download froom the link below: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
+Download from the link below:

+https://www.bioinformatics.babraham.ac.uk/projects/fastqc/